SecretsofArea51/product-preview-card-component/README.md

 # product-preview-card-component
-it doesn't work on small devices ,I think i need to use div properly
+it doesn't work on small devices ,I think i need to learn div